achinth-b/achinth-b.github.io/content/en/about.md

 I care a lot about fairness, steering generative models and discovering their underlying structures and find meaning from them.
 AI _is changing_ the world, and we better do a good job of ensuring that future is safe.

 Among other things, I'm trying to understand if vision models learn racist features and trying to found a startup.
-In a past life, I focused on a bunch of pursuits which intersect at software engineering, machine learning and
+In a past life, I focused on a bunch of pursuits which intersect at software engineering and machine learning.

 **contact**

 I love to chat about these new things (or to say hello)!
 Reach me here: